Limit the Deduction for Charitable Giving

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 Taxpayers who itemize can deduct the value of their contributions to qualifying charitable organizations.
 Two restrictions apply to the deduction.
-First, deductible charitable contributions may not exceed a certain percentage of a taxpayer’s adjusted gross income (AGI).
+First, deductible charitable contributions may not exceed a certain percentage of a taxpayer's adjusted gross income (AGI).
 (AGI includes income from all sources not specifically excluded by the tax code, minus certain deductions.)
-The second restriction, which was temporarily lifted but will resume in 2026, reduces the total value of certain itemized deductions—including the deduction for charitable donations—for higher-income taxpayers.
+The second restriction, which was temporarily lifted but will resume in 2026, reduces the total value of certain itemized deductions—including the deduction for charitable donations—for taxpayers with higher income.